 I make my stir fries always on the highest flame or heat so that I can cook faster.
 So to prevent burning I always use heavy bottomed pan that is wide.
 If you are not using a heavy bottomed pan, cook on a medium flame else your veggie can be burnt.

 step by step photos on bottle gourd curry or sorakkai poriyal

-1.Wash and peel the skin of the bottle gourd and chop to bite sized pieces
+1.Wash and peel the skin of the gourd and chop to bite sized pieces

 2.Heat oil in a wide heavy bottomed pan, add dals cumin, mustard, when they begin to crackle add curry leaves and chili and fry till the dals turn golden